RickStrahl/BlogPosts/2025-04/WPF-Image-Control-Local-File-Locking/WpfImageControlLocalFileLocking.md

 ---
-title: WPF Image Control Local File Locking
+title: Avoiding WPF Image Control Local File Locking
 featuredImageUrl: https://weblog.west-wind.com/images/2025/WPF-Image-Control-Local-File-Locking/LockedImageFiles.jpg
 abstract: WPF locks local images when referenced via a Source attribute.
 In this post I discuss why this might be a problem and how you can work around it using native XAML and custom binding converter that provides a consolidated approach that includes image caching for better performance of reused images.
 keywords: Image, Lock, WPF, XAML, Binding Converter, LocalFileImageConverter